Pirate decryption: Counter-piracy techniques

 Premiere in Germany has replaced all of its smartcards with the Nagravision Aladin card; the US DirecTV system has replaced its three compromised card types ("F" had no encryption chip, "H" was vulnerable to being reprogrammed by pirates and "HU" were vulnerable to a "glitch" which could be used to make them skip an instruction).
 Both providers have been able to eliminate their problems with signal piracy by replacing the compromised smartcards after all other approaches had proved to provide at best limited results.

 Dish Network and Bell Satellite TV had released new and more tamper-resistant smart cards over the years, known as the ROM2, ROM3, ROM10, ROM11 series.
 All these cards used the Nagravision 1 access system.
 Despite introducing newer and newer security measures, older cards were typically still able to decrypt the satellite signal after new cards were released (A lack of EEPROM space on the ROM2 cards eventually led to them being unable to receive updates necessary to view programming).
 In an effort to stop piracy, as by this point the Nagravision 1 system had been thoroughly reverse-engineered by resourceful hobbyists, an incompatible Nagravision 2 encryption system was introduced along with a smart card swap-out for existing customers.
 As more cards were swapped, channel groups were slowly converted to the new encryption system, starting with pay-per-view and HDTV channels, followed by the premium movie channels.
 This effort culminated in a complete shutdown of the Nagravision 1 datastream for all major channels in September 2005.
 Despite these efforts to secure their programming, a software hack was released in late August 2005, allowing for the decryption of the new Nagravision 2 channels with a DVB-S card and a PC.
 Just a few months later, early revisions of the Nagravision 2 cards had been themselves compromised.
 Broadcast programming currently uses a simulcrypt of Nagravision 2 and Nagravision 3, a first step toward a possible future shutdown of Nagravision 2 systems.
+Dish Network gradually replaced the smart cards of all paying customers to allow for a shutdown of previous vulnerable encryption systems, eliminating pirates with it.
+During this replacement, since pirate cards could decrypt all channels without discrimination, only pirate cards could access a special channel broadcasting an anti piracy video on a loop, offering viewers dish network subscriptions.
+Regular cards could not decrypt this channel.